malworthy/musicbox/README.md

 Browse to UI:
 http://localhost:8080/ui

-NOTE: replace 'localhost' with ip address of server you are running off.
+NOTE: replace 'localhost' with the address of server you are running off.